Recently Updated Collectibles

 1st Edition Charizard Pokemon Card

-Trading Cards · Updated about 1 month ago
+Trading Cards · Updated 3 months ago

 In January 1999, Wizards of the Coast released the English Pokémon Base Set.
 Inside those booster packs, one card mattered more than any other: the holographic Charizard.
 The 1st Edition stamp in the lower left corner meant everything.
 Only 124 copies have ever received a PSA 10 Gem Mint grade.
 T...